DrewRomanyk/glamrous.me/app/static/report2.md

 changes.
 It may be necessary, depending on machine (we think...?) to run `npm install` before launching `./build.sh`; the image is supposed to do that automatically but it just doesn't sometimes.
 We're putting off fixing that for stage two of the project.

+### Database
+#### Getting Data

+In order to populate the database, we first had to create a script that would gather all of the cosmetics information.
+Once we had this information, we converted their schema into our own schema that would eventually fit into our own design and our database.

+#### Importing to Database

 ### Hosting